The latest news and updates will appear here. Last updated 18/10/20.

-Beyond that, the requirement for export health certificates is uncertain and will depend on the terms of any free trade agreements reached.
+Beyond that, the requirement for export health certificates is uncertain and will depend on the terms of any free trade agreement reached.
 It is important to note that even where the EU currently has a FTA (eg Japan, Canada), EHCs are still required, although of course the volumes and types of goods sent are very different.
-It is therefore very likely there will be an increase in EHC demand, as other countries that have a FTA with the EU do still require EHCs in many cases.
+It is therefore very likely there will be an increase in EHC demand whatever the outcome.
 It is well worth lobbying your trade association and local MP to ensure your voice and specific requirements are heard.

 Of course it is still possible that we may leave without a free trade agreement of any form and resort to WTO terms.
 We will provide updates as soon as they are known.

 In both an FTA or WTO situation, products of animal origin (POAO) may then require an Export Health Certificate (EHC), signed by an Official Vet (OV) to travel to the EU and will need to enter via an appropriate Border Control Post (BCP).

 To further complicate matters, a new EU regulation 2017/625 (official controls regulations (OCR)) came into place on 14th December 2019 and as such may lead to further changes beyond those described above – we are awaiting further clarification on this.

 DEFRA have released around 100 new EHCs for export to the EU.
 This link can be used to search and download specimens.
 These are based on EU model EHCs, however the format may yet change.
 The list covered various commodities including meat, dairy, fish, egg, honey, gelatin and collagen.
-The definitions of ‘animal product’, ‘composite product’, ‘meat product’, ‘meat preparation’, ‘processed’ etc are complex and governed, inter alia, by EU regs 853/2004, 28/2012 and 2007/275.
+The definitions of ‘animal product’, ‘composite product’, ‘compound product’, ‘meat product’, ‘meat preparation’, ‘processed’ etc are complex and governed, inter alia, by EU regs 853/2004, 28/2012 and 2007/275.
 The attached guide may be of help.